boltlabs-inc/zkchannels-spec/tezos/channel-establishment.md

 #### Requirements

-The merchant must:
+The merchant:
-  - Ensure `cid_p` is generated randomly and is unique for each channel.
+  - Ensures `cid_m` is generated randomly and is unique for each channel.

-Both the customer and merchant must:
+Both the customer and merchant:
   - set `cid` to H(`cid_p`, `cid_m`)

 ### The `init_c` Message